theruziev/aio_pubsub/README.rst

 Supported backends
 ---------------------

-``Disclaimer``: I would not advise you to use this backends, 'cause they are shown only for testing or for develop yours:
+``Disclaimer``: I would not advise you to use this backend, because it is shown only for testing purposes.
+Better develop your own implementation.:

 * memory
 * mongodb